How Hosting Travelers Has Enriched My Life

 This was the first one we joined.
 We thought it would be a fun way to meet new people and make new friends.
 So we filled out our profile as in-depth as possible, in hopes of attracting like minded people.
 This has turned out to be one of the best things we have ever done.
 I wish I had the time and space to go into each visitor, but needless to say, we have met literally dozens of wonderful people, plus about four "just ok" people, and zero bad people.
 Some people became instant Facebook friends that I still communicate with regularly, and a handful have even become what I would consider life-long friends.

-But the really great part about couchsurfing for us is, many foreign travelers use it when they come to visit the U.S. And one of the ways you can use the site is to go on to your local city's listing board, and look for travelers from places you are interested in.
+The really great part about couchsurfing for us is that many foreign travelers use it when they come to visit the U.S. If things go well and we end up really connecting, then we can go and visit them too.
+It is an invaluable way to make connections around the world.
+One of the ways you can use the site is to go on to your local city's listing board, and look for travelers from places you are interested in.
 If you live in a big city, invariably there are always a few.
-We then invite the people that we're interested in and they often come stay with us.
-We then share stories about each of our countries and have awesome cultural exchanges.
-Its like we're traveling even when we're not.
+We then invite the people that we're interested in and they often accept and come stay with us.
+This leads to awesome cultural exchanges and it's like we're traveling even when we're not.

-So far, there have been ten instances where we bonded with a foreign citizen enough that we then traveled to their country and stayed with them at their house.
-I went from being a person who had a relatively small group of friends, to being a person with cool friends located all over the world that I could go and visit.
-You would be amazed at how much easier and more fun it is to travel to a foreign country when you have a friend there to go and visit.
+So far, there have been about a dozen instances where we bonded with a foreign traveler enough that we then traveled to their country and stayed with them at their house.
+I went from being a person who had a relatively small group of friends, to being a person with cool friends located all over the world.
+You would be amazed at how much easier and more fun it is to travel to a foreign country when you have a friend there already.
 And it's all because I opened my home to couchsurfers.

 As far as the accommodations go, there are very low expectations.
 You really only have to provide a roof over their head and a safe place to sleep.
 We have a futon in our front living room that surfers use.
-But you can also offer a couch, a blow-up mattress, a bed, whatever you feel like.
+But you can also offer a couch, a blow-up mattress, a bed, whatever you feel like -- just be honest in your profile about what you are offering.
 In turn, the surfers are always humble and appreciative, though foreigners tend to be more so.
 Sometimes we go out with them and spend a lot of time with them, and other times we don't.
 It just depends on the chemistry and what our schedules are like.
-You can offer to feed them, though we usually don't since we have so many travelers and not always a lot of extra money.
-We'd be broke if we fed everyone that came through.
+You can offer to feed them, though we usually don't since we'd be broke if we fed everyone that came through.
 Just be upfront in your profile and all is well.

 This site is similar in that you make a profile, and people come and stay with you.
-But its different in that they make an official reservation and they pay you to stay at your house.
-And since they're paying you money as opposed to you letting them stay for free, the dynamic is a bit different.
+It's different in that travelers make an official reservation and they pay you to stay at your house.
+Since they're paying you, as opposed to you letting them stay for free -- the dynamic is a bit different.
 The guest has an expectation of a certain level of accommodation.
 But as long as you are not an asshole and don't mind going a little out of your way to make them feel welcome, then its no big deal.
 We have two separate AirBnB listings.
-One for our private guest room, and one for the futon in the living room when its not otherwise occupied.
+One for our private guest room, and one for the futon in the living room.

 A different kind of person uses this site than the ones that use couchsurfing.
 Yet we have still met many really great people through this site as well - people who have also become great friends, and who've we've then stayed with in their home city.
 Sometimes they are young international travelers who just like the added peace of mind that comes with a reservation and a private room.
 Other times its a business person in town for a weekend convention, and also common are people on long road-trips who just need a bed to sleep for the night on their way across the country.